 The best way to get around Dubai is by taxi or by metro.
 Although prices are high across the board in Dubai, a taxi here or there won't break the bank.
 Plus, they provide the freedom to move at your own pace without the hassle of navigating traffic.
-Dubai's metro system is currently undergoing expansion, but the existing lines transport passengers to major areas of interest, including the Dubai International Airport (DXB).
-DXB is just five miles from the city center.
-You can also rent a car at the airport, but driving here is not for the faint-of heart.
+Dubai's metro system transports passengers to major areas of interest, including Burj Khalifa and the Dubai International Airport (DXB).
+The airport is about 10 miles from downtown Dubai.
+You can also rent a car at the airport, but be forewarned: driving here is not for the faint-hearted.

 Taxis are the most cost- and time-efficient means of getting around Dubai.
-You can easily spot cabs by their tan bodies and red roofs; the pink-topped cabs are designated for female passengers only (they are also driven by women).
-All taxis are metered, with rates starting at 3 AED (roughly $0.80 USD) and increasing by roughly 2 AED (around $0.50) per mile.
-The minimum taxi fare required is 10 AED (just under $3 USD).
-Because Dubai addresses do not include building numbers, you'll have to specify your destination based on an intersection or a nearby hotel.
-Taxis also service Dubai International Airport (DXB) for a flat rate of 20 AED (roughly $5.50 USD).
+You can easily spot cabs by their tan bodies and red roofs; the pink-topped cabs are designated for female and family passengers only (they are also driven by women).
+All taxis are metered, with rates starting at 12 dirhams (roughly $3.25) and increasing by about 2.82 dirhams (around $0.75) per mile.
+Because Dubai addresses do not include building numbers, you'll have to specify your destination based on an intersection or a nearby hotel or landmark.
+Taxis also service Dubai International Airport for a flat rate of 20 dirhams (roughly $5.50).
+Uber also operates in Dubai.

-The Roads & Transport Authority (RTA) operates more than 75 routes within Dubai city, as well as 15 inter-emirate routes.
-Like the metro, bus fares range from 1.80 AED (roughly $0.50 USD) to 5.80 AED (around $1.60 USD), and you can pay using your Nol Card.
-You can purchase a Nol Card at select bus stations, ticket vending machines, and RTA service centers throughout the city.
+The Roads & Transport Authority (RTA) operates more than 100 routes in Dubai.
+Like the metro, bus fares range depending on which of the seven zones you plan to travel through.
+You can pay using a Nol Card , which you can purchase at select bus stations, ticket vending machines and RTA service centers throughout the city.
 Although buses run frequently, you will need to factor traffic delays and frequent stops into your travel time.
 Bus no. 8 tends to be one of the most useful routes for travelers since it makes stops at some of the tourist hot spots, including the Burj Al Arab and the Dubai Marina.

 Boats have always played a primary role in Dubai transportation, and today, they are still frequently used by both locals and tourists who need to cross Dubai Creek.
-For 1 AED (roughly $0.25 USD) per trip, you can cross the creek via abra , the traditional wooden boat that has graced Dubai's waters for centuries.
+For 1 dirham (roughly $0.27) per trip, you can cross the creek via abra , the traditional wooden boat that has graced Dubai's waters for years and years.
 You'll find abras lining the creek in the downtown area.
-There is no set schedule; boats simply leave when they are filled to capacity.
+Just make sure to carry cash, as drivers don't accept cards.

-The Roads & Transport Authority recently launched a new boat service known as the Dubai Waterbus.
+The Roads & Transport Authority also operates a boat service known as the Dubai Waterbus.
 These are more spacious and high-tech than abras (and provide air conditioning), and they service stations outside of the immediate downtown area.
-One way trips cost 2 AED (roughly $0.50 USD), and you can pay using your Nol Card .
+One-way trips cost 2 dirhams (roughly $0.54), and you can pay using your Nol Card .